-- 1. Operation of a program for wheelchair users and semi-ambulatory persons that would involve the expenditure of an average annual dollar amount equivalent to at least 3.5 percent of the federal transit operating and capital grant assistance received on an average annual basis by each recipient of funds under the UMTA Section 5 formula grant program. - 2.
+- 1. Operation of a program for wheelchair users and semi-ambulatory persons that would involve the expenditure of an average annual dollar amount equivalent to at least 3.5 percent of the federal transit operating and capital grant assistance received by each recipient under the UMTA Section 5 formula grant program on an average annual basis. - 2.
 Making one-half of the bus fleet accessible to wheelchair-bound individuals. - 3.
-Providing a substitute transit service with wheelchair-accessible vehicles, with coverage and service levels similar to those of the regular transit system. - 4.
-Operation of a system of any design that would assure every wheelchair user or semi-ambulatory person public transit service upon request for at least 10 round trips per week at fares comparable to those charged on standard transit buses for trips of similar lengths.
+Providing a substitute transit service with wheelchair-accessible vehicles, with coverage and service levels similar to those of the regular transit system.